postmatic/epoch/readme.txt

 = Success through compatibility =
 Epoch is built for compatibility.
-Just like Postmatic.
 It uses fully native WordPress commenting, plays nicely with most all other commenting plugins, and employs WordPress coding standards.
 Use it with your favorite social login, voting, moderation, and other commenting plugins.

 **Epoch is fully integrated with Postmatic**